What Is “Good, Unique Content”?

 It’s intended to describe the kind of copy site owners should create in order to make both their visitors and search engines happy.
 But at this point, the definition is a little ambiguous.

 So what, exactly, is “good, unique content”?
 And how can you create it?
-On this page, you’ll find the answers to both of these questions, as well as a few tips to help you improve your overall content marketing strategy.
+On this page, you’ll find the answers to both of these questions, and a few tips to help you improve your overall content marketing strategy.

 What is “good, unique content”?